Zero Point Zero Production

-Zero Point Zero Production, Inc. is a television, film, print, and digital content company founded in 2003 by Executive Producers Chris Collins and Lydia Tenaglia.
+Zero Point Zero Production, Inc. (a.k.a.
+Zero Point Zero; commonly abbreviated as ZPZ) is a television, film, print, and digital content company founded in 2003 by Executive Producers Chris Collins and Lydia Tenaglia.
 Since its inception, the company has produced hundreds of hours of documentary content in over 100 countries around the world, including the critically acclaimed, Emmy and Peabody Award-winning series Anthony Bourdain: Parts Unknown, the Emmy Award-winning The Mind of a Chef, and Emmy nominated The Hunt with John Walsh.
 As of 2019, ZPZ has received 27 Emmy Awards with 80 Nominations, A Peabody Award, 2 PGA Awards, 5 ACE Eddie Awards, and 5 James Beard Awards.
 The company also publishes Food Republic.